Monetag

 - Broad Ad Coverage

-A strong monetization network is one that keeps fill consistent, pays on schedule, and gives publishers enough control to balance revenue with the site experience.
+A strong monetization network is one that helps keep fill consistent, pays on schedule, and gives publishers enough visibility and control to balance revenue with the site experience.

 Earn More With Automated Optimization

-As for how much it can pay, there isn’t a single “typical rate” that applies to every site.
-Results can range from low cents per 1,000 impressions on weaker traffic to a few dollars per 1,000 impressions (or more) on stronger geographies and high-intent audiences, with some formats also paying on a cost-per-click or per-subscriber basis.
+There is no universal “typical rate” that applies to every site.
+Earnings can vary from low cents per 1,000 impressions on less responsive traffic to higher values on stronger geographies and higher-intent audiences.
+Some formats may also be priced on a cost-per-click or per-subscriber basis.

-The biggest payout drivers are geography, device type, traffic quality, niche, page engagement, ad format mix, and how well your placements avoid accidental clicks while still earning real interaction.
+Key factors that influence payouts include geography, device type, traffic quality, niche, page engagement, the mix of ad formats served, and how well placements avoid accidental clicks while still generating meaningful interaction.

 Reduce Setup and Testing Work